 Stay Close in Large Crowds

 If small enough, the easiest way to keep your tadpole close is simply picking them up during the busiest times for crowds.
-Whether it’s during a delightful Dapper Dans performance or as a parade is passing by, you need to be extra vigilant, as these times are most likely when you could get easily separated!
+Whether it’s during a delightful Dapper Dans performance or as a parade is passing by, you need to be extra vigilant.
+These are the times when you're most likely to get easily separated!
 If you have a stroller, keep them buckled in.
-At the very least, remain in physical contact by holding hands or hanging onto your child’s shirt.
+At the very least, hold your child's hand or grip their shirt to maintain physical contact.

 Practice Your Plan

 Before you begin the day, explain the importance of staying together, and tell your kids what you would like them to do if they get lost.
 Some parents want their tadpoles to stay put, while others prefer that they find a cast member.
-Make sure that your children know what a cast member’s name tag looks like, so they can recognize it and seek help from the right person.
-Advise them not to leave the park with anyone, even if they think it’s a cast member (they are instructed to stay out in the open when escorting a lost child).
+Make sure that your children know what a cast member’s name tag looks like so they can recognize it and seek help from the right person.
+Cast members wear white oval tags with their name and state.
+Teach your kiddo not to mistake name tags for buttons, which visitors often wear.
+Advise them not to leave the park with anyone, even if they think it's a cast member.
 Have them recite your cell phone number if they’re old enough to memorize and remember it.

 Attach Identification Info

-On the other hand, if your tadpole is too young to know your phone number or needs it written down, you can attach identification information in several different ways.
+Attach identification information to your tadpole if they're too young to know your phone number.
 Put a business card in your child’s pocket, or fasten an ID tag to a shoelace.
 Wear a Travel ID bracelet, or write your phone number with a Sharpie on your tadpole’s Magic Band.
-Temporary safety tattoos can add a bit of fun to this crucial precaution.
+Use temporary safety tattoos to make this crucial precaution more fun.

 What to Do If Your Child Gets Lost at Disney World